SAM-e Depression Treatment: Can S-Adenosyl-L-Methionine Treat Depression?

-Medically reviewed by Nikki Ciletti, M.Ed, LPC
+Medically reviewed by Nikki Ciletti, M.Ed, LPC and Julie Dodson, MA, LCSW

-Updated February 29, 2024by BetterHelp Editorial Team
+Updated April 27th, 2026 by BetterHelp Editorial Team

 SAM-e (S-adenosyl L-methionine) is a compound that can be naturally produced in the human body.
 It is often sold over the counter as a supplement in the United States.
 In other countries, it may be used as a prescription medication for treating depression and other ailments.

-What does research say about SAM-e?
+What does the research say about SAM-e depression treatment?

 Conflicting SAM-e depression treatment research

 In a 2016 study on SAM-e for depression in adults, researchers reviewed eight trials comparing SAM-e with placebos or SSRIs.
 The review involved 934 adults of any gender from inpatient and outpatient settings.
 According to the researchers, SAM-e had no more significant impact than placebo or SSRIs, except for one or two studies with positive outcomes.
-Still, the study acceptability was low.

 Note that some of these studies may have shortcomings.
 For example, many SAM-e clinical trials utilize a small pool of participants.
 When conducting an experimental study, it can be crucial to analyze a representative sample.

-Potential side effects of SAM-e
+Potential side effects of SAM-e depression treatment

 Some online sources may claim that SAM-e is harmless, as it can be bought over the counter.
 Some regard SAM-e as a safe supplement that can be taken alongside other medications.
 Other sources disagree and insist on using one form of treatment at a time.
-Potential interactions include antidepressants, antipsychotics, amphetamines, dextromethorphan, levodopa, narcotics, and St. John’s wort.
+Potential interactions include antidepressants, antipsychotics, amphetamines, dextromethorphan, levodopa, opioids, and St. John’s wort.

 Seek the guidance of a medical professional before starting or stopping any medication or supplement.
-If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.

-SAM-e affordability
+SAM-e (S-adenosyl-L-methionine) dietary supplement affordability

 If you’re currently experiencing depression, you may find it challenging to find a nearby therapist, make an appointment, leave the house, drive to the therapist’s office, sit in the waiting room, and attend a session in person.
-You may find that trying online therapy through a platform like BetterHelp can eliminate potential barriers to treatment, as you may attend sessions from home or any location with an internet connection.
+You may find that trying online depression therapy through a platform like BetterHelp can eliminate potential barriers to treatment, as you may attend sessions from home or any location with an internet connection.

 As one study explains, online therapy can be an effective alternative to traditional in-person therapy.
 The study’s participants experienced an improvement in their depression symptoms that was sustained long-term and associated with a more significant quality of life.